Speech & Debate: Plot

 The film features three misfit students in a high school in Salem, Oregon: Solomon, Diwata, and Howie, who are frustrated with the hypocrisy they see in their parents and school staff.
 Together, they try to revive a school debate club to face the situation they are in.

 The first thing they have in common is they each have a parent on the school board.
-Solomon's frustration lies in the limitations he and the rest of the school newspaper have; they must do the stories assigned to them, which concerns him because he plans to study Journalism in college but needs authentic proof of his ability.
+Solomon's frustration lies in the limitations he and the rest of the school newspaper have; they must do the stories assigned to them, which concerns him because he plans to study journalism in college but needs authentic proof of his ability.

 Diwata is an aspiring actress, and she practices music production with lyrics on her social media page.
-She also tries out for the upcoming school musical, Once Upon A Mattress.
+She also tries out for the upcoming school musical, Once Upon a Mattress.
 The play's content is heavily altered and essentially censored.
 In her audition, she purposely uses some of the parts edited out, resulting in her being cast in an inferior role.

 Howie is gay, new to the school, lonely, and tries to form a GSA (gay student alliance) club, but is blocked by the predominantly male conservative school board.
 He also has a casual meet-up with the drama teacher, which becomes awkward when they bump into each other at school.

 Solomon proposes an article idea to the school newspaper's advisor entitled "Ignorance and Prejudice Drive School Board Decisions", which is rejected by his yearbook advisor, who gives him a link to the website Find Your Voice, arguing in favor of a debate team.
 Sharing this with Diwata, she becomes motivated.
-They try to recruit others to join, but no students who show up to their after school pitch signs up.
+They try to recruit others to join, but no students who show up to their after school pitch sign up.
 As they only need three to form a team, Diwata convinces Howie this is a way to meet other gay men.